 2.1 The aim of this Supplementary Guidance (SG) is to provide increased choice of tenure to people with physical disabilities or mobility impairments, by increasing the supply of accessible housing in the private sector as well as in the public sector.

 3 Status of Supplementary Guidance

-3.1 This Guidance has been prepared in support of policy H9 of the emerging Local Development Plan and when approved will form a part of the statutory plan.
+3.1 This Guidance has been prepared in support of policy H9 of the Moray Local Development Plan 2015 and forms part of the statutory plan.

 4 Policy Requirements